kbaynes/ec2-l2-java-mariadb/README.md

 To use this setup script on Amazon LightSail, which is almost all on a single long scrolling page:
 - Click the 'Create Instance' button
-- Click the 'OS Only' button, and select 'Amazon Linux'
+- Click the 'OS Only' button, and select 'Ubuntu 18' (The old Amazon linux does not have systemd, so use Ubuntu)
 - Click the 'Add launch script' link to expose the launch script input text box
-- Copy the contents of the setup.sh file and paste it into the text box (modify path to the JAR if you're using your own app)
+- Copy the contents of the setup-ubuntu.sh file and paste it into the text box (modify path to the JAR if you're using your own app)
 - It should have your default key pair selected.
 I advise you set one up if not.
 - Choose your LightSail instance plan
 - Modify your instance ID/Name to remind yourself of what is running on this instance